• Skip to primary navigation

 Chef's Tips for Copy Cat Thinaddictives

-• Almonds are the signature nut and flavour but you can substitute or mix in other nuts like the pistachios I added.
-If you use whole almonds you will get nice cross sections in your slices.
+• Almonds are the signature nut and flavour, but you can substitute or mix in other nuts like the pistachios I added.
+If you use whole almonds, you will get nice cross-sections in your slices.
 I happened to have a large amount of almond slices so I used them.
-You can certainly taste them but they aren't visually very noticeable in the cookie itself.
+You can certainly taste them, but they aren't visually very noticeable in the cookie itself.

-• Almond extract can be very strong and this recipe is not noticeably sweet so the recommended amount is less than you would use in a standard cookie recipe.
+• Almond extract can be very strong, and this recipe is not noticeably sweet, so the recommended amount is less than you would use in a standard cookie recipe.

-• Wet your hands to shape this dough -either in to logs to be baked on parchment or to press it uniformly in to mini loaf pans.
+• Wet your hands to shape this dough - either into logs to be baked on parchment or to press it uniformly into mini loaf pans.

 • The batter is so dense here that you don't get any benefit from partially freezing the loaf before slicing.
 It is better to have a slightly thicker slice that is uniform in thickness than a thin one that is uneven.
 A thinner part of a slice will be far darker and drier than the thicker part.
 Uniformity is better.